 Gastrointestinal complaints such as pain, diarrhea, nausea, and perianal itching are common in many intestinal parasitic infestations.
 Pruritus ani is especially common in pinworm infection.
 Roundworm has been known to cause intestinal obstruction and appendicitis.

 Soil-transmitted nematodes (Ascaris lumbicoides, Trichuris trichiura, Hookworms) cause morbidity in humans in different ways, by:

 · reducing food intake

-· causing surgical complications such as obstruction, rectal prolapse
+· causing surgical complications such as obstruction, rectal prolapse and abscess

 · affecting cognitive development